DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_research-plan.md

 ### Metrics

 * Whether participants understand what they'll find when they click on words in the global navigation
-* Whether participants understand that we have a glossary
+* Whether participants understand that we have a glossary of extraction terms.
 * Whether participants understand what the USEITI is